 2011 – 2020

 The current decade has been one of the most vibrant.
 It forms an important part of the history of 3D printing.
 As the days are passing by, the advances in 3D Printing are only following an upward trend and will continue to do so for the coming decade.
 3D printers are available at most affordable rates and the accuracy is getting better with each iteration.
 This will continue year on year.
 The applications have crossed all limits which Charles Hull might have dreamt about.
 From plastic products to body organs, from automobile to aerospace, from manufacturing to jewelry and to the latest being Food Printing.
 We have also heard of 3D printed offices and 3D Printed cars and aircraft.

 Some Chronologically Important Milestones in the History of 3D Printing

-1992: First Stereolithography Apparatus (SLA) 3D printer built in 1992.
+1987: First commercially available Stereolithography Apparatus (SLA) 3D printer built in 1987.
 This machine used laser beams to solidify the photopolymer resins to form the final product

 1999: 3D Printed organs are the craze among scientists.
 Scientists research on the medical applications of this technology